 Certain amounts in the prior periods presented have been reclassified to conform to the current period financial statement presentation.
 These reclassifications have no effect on previously reported results of operations.
+See Note 11 "Stockholders' Equity" for additional information.

-Recently Issued Accounting Standards
+Recently Adopted Accounting Standards

-In March 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2020-04, Reference Rate Reform (Topic 848), which provides optional expedients and exceptions to contracts, hedging relationships, and other transactions that reference LIBOR or another reference rate expected to be discontinued because of reference rate reform.
-Entities that elect the relief are required to disclose the nature of the optional expedients and exceptions that are adopted and the reasons for the adoptions.
+In March 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2020-04, Reference Rate Reform (Topic 848), which provides optional expedients and exceptions to contracts, hedging relationships, and other transactions that reference London Interbank Offered Rate ("LIBOR") or another reference rate expected to be discontinued because of reference rate reform.
 The guidance is effective upon issuance and the expedients and exceptions may be applied prospectively through December 31, 2022.
-The Company is currently assessing the impact of ASU 2020-04 on its consolidated financial statements but does not expect the adoption of this standard to have a material effect on its consolidated financial statements.
+The Company has completed its evaluation of significant contracts.
+The Company adopted Topic 848 during the fourth quarter of 2022 with no material impact in its consolidated financial statements.
+On December 29, 2022, the Company entered into a second amendment to its existing senior secured revolving credit facility which, among other things, replaced LIBOR with the Secured Overnight Financing Rate ("SOFR") as the interest rate benchmark.
+See Note 10 "Debt" for additional information.